 2. Isla and the Happily Ever After --- Very few authors can do sappy, cutie YA better than Stephanie Perkins.
 While it's not a true series, this is a book in a the same world as Lola and the Boy Next Door and Anna and the French Kiss.
 And those characters are wrapped in this story, as well.
-Isla quickly became my favorite girl in that world.
+Isla is quickly becoming my favorite girl in Stephanie's world.

 3. Fangirl --- I checked this out of the library because I wasn't sure about this one.
 Rainbow Rowell, the darling of YA writers, wrote Eleanor and Park which was too dark for little me.
-This book was amazing and took me back to my freshman year of college.
+I shouldn't have worried: This book was amazing and took me back to my freshman year of college.
 Levi wins my favorite boy of the year.

 4. United We Spy --- The end of Ally Carter's super series about a spy academy.
-We truly watched Cammie grow up from a naive freshman with a knack for getting into trouble to a strong HS graduate.
-Ally has a new series coming out next year and I can't wait for it.
+We truly watched Cammie grow up from a naive freshman with a knack for getting into trouble (and hiding) to a strong high school graduate.
+A bittersweet goodbye, as Ally has a new series coming out next year and I can't wait for it.

-5. True Love series --- In full disclosure these books are written by a friend of mine but they're super gooey and good.
-Kieran Scott is another author who does good gooey YA and this time she mixed in a Mount Olympus cast of characters.
-True is a hilarious character.
+5. True Love series --- Full disclosure: these books are written by a friend of mine.
+But they're super gooey and good.
+Kieran Scott is another author who does fantastic YA romance and this time she mixed in a Mount Olympus cast of characters.
+True is a hilarious heroine to cheer for.

 My favorite books of the year that I didn't read ... by totally will: